ArminTi/7t_fMRI_Practise/README.md

-Self studying 7 Tesla processing
+Self studying 7 Tesla fMRI processing

 Data from this paper:
 "A protocol for ultra-high field laminar fMRI in the human brain",  DOI: https://doi.org/10.1016/ j.xpro.2021.100415